 The second aspect is to believe in Allah’s recording of every single thing He would create and what its fate will be in a ‘Preserved Tablet’ (al Lawh al Mahfoodh), 50,000 years prior to creating the heavens and the earth.
 As mentioned in Jami at Tirmidhi, the Pen was Allah’s first creation.
 He commanded it to write, and it recorded what will be for eternity.

 The third aspect is belief in Allah’s Will, which is the affirmation that only what He wills will happen.
 This aspect includes both the Universal and Legislative will of Allah.
 Meanwhile, the last aspect is to believe in Allah’s Creation.
 This belief establishes that Allah is the only creator of everything in existence.
 This includes humans and their deeds, as stated in Surah As Saffat.
 Belief in all four aspects is key to developing a sound understanding of the divine decree.

 Allah’s foreknowledge does not negate our free will

 Allah’s Knowledge of His Verdict on everyone’s ultimate fate in the Hereafter does not negate our free will.
-Rather, His Knowledge is absolute, which includes His Knowledge of the choices we will take.
-This is why He knows the results of our actions, and thus He already knows our final destination.
+Rather, His Knowledge is absolute, which includes His Knowledge of the choices we will make.
+This is why He knows and decides the results of our actions, and thus He already knows our final destination.